The Painted Veil (2006 film): Marketing

 The film's post-production schedule was slated to conclude in late summer 2006, but did not finish until November.
 According to Laura Kim, the marketing and publicity head of Warner Independent Pictures, the delay slowed award and media recognition for the film.
 Other studios were duplicating DVDs of their films for awards organizations, so The Painted Veil was unable to get first priority in processing.
 When The Painted Veil had a limited release in the United States on December 20, 2006 in the cities of Los Angeles and New York City, the meager marketing campaign for the film was criticized.
 Half a dozen people associated with the film complained that Warner Independent Pictures conduct of the marketing campaign was failing to gain the film enough attention.
 Film critic Rex Reed of The New York Observer wrote, "Nobody can understand why Warner Independent Pictures is keeping this movie such a secret; it is filled with Oscar possibilities that should be shouted from the rooftops."

 The firing of Mark Gill, one of the initial producers of The Painted Veil and who brought it to Warner Independent Pictures, was cited as a reason for the small scale of the film's marketing campaign.
 Director John Curran said to Warner Independent "Any transition is not going to be ideal.
 When the guy who has gotten you on board is gone, you're kind of exposed."
 Others also criticized the studio for not providing a large enough marketing budget, pointing out that the previous year's Good Night, and Good Luck had a more successful campaign with television and newspaper ads.
 The Painted Veil eventually expanded to 23 more markets on December 29, 2006, with additional cities on January 5, 2007.
 Warner Independent hosted 80 screenings of The Painted Veil in Los Angeles, New York, San Francisco, and London as well as to various Hollywood guilds, to promote the film.

 Release and reception

 Box office

 The Painted Veil initially had a limited release in four theaters in the United States on December 20, 2006, grossing $51,086 over the opening weekend.
 The film gradually expanded its showings in the United States and Canada, peaking at 287 theaters on the weekend of January 26, 2007.
 The Painted Veil ultimately grossed $8,060,487 in the United States and Canada and $18,850,360 in other territories for a worldwide total of $26,910,847.

 Critical reception

-On Rotten Tomatoes, the film has received an approval rating of 74% based on 143 reviews.
 On Metacritic, the film has received a score of 69 out of 100 based on 33 reviews, indicating "generally favorable reviews".